luxfi/LPs/LPs/lp-0007-vm-sdk-specification.md

 ## Abstract

-This LP defines the Virtual Machine SDK for Lux (in the vmsdk repo), which allows developers to create new blockchain VMs that run on Lux subnets.
+This LP defines the Virtual Machine SDK for Lux (in the vmsdk repo), which allows developers to create new blockchain VMs that run on Lux chains.

 ## Specification